-1. James HOLDEN, born at Newtown-Stewart, County Tyrone, 17 March 1785 (from later Census details in Canada); at the urging of his brother Sinclair, James went to Canada about 1826, and settled in Markham Township, Ontario; he was there in the 1851 Census, aged 66, with wife and two children; he returned to Ireland briefly in 1869, visiting his brother John HOLDEN in Belfast and at his residence at Holywood, County Down, and taking photographs of his Irish relations (or taking prints given him by his brother, who was a keen photographer); James was living with his son Sinclair in Markham in 1871, a Widower; James died at Whitby, Ontario, on 10 September 1872, aged 87, born Ireland, a Protestant [Belfast News-Letter, 3 Oct 1872]; he married Frances HAMILTON; she was aged 57 in the 1851 Census, born Ireland; they had issue:
+1. James HOLDEN, born at Newtown-Stewart, County Tyrone, 17 March 1785 (from later Census details in Canada); at the urging of his brother Sinclair, James went to Canada about 1826, and settled in Markham Township, Ontario; he was there in the 1851 Census, aged 66, with his wife and two children; he returned to Ireland briefly in 1869, visiting his brother John HOLDEN in Belfast and at his residence at Holywood, County Down, and taking photographs of his Irish relations (or taking prints given him by his brother, who was a keen photographer); James was living with his son Sinclair in Markham in 1871, a Widower; James died at Whitby, Ontario, on 10 September 1872, aged 87, born Ireland, a Protestant [Belfast News-Letter, 3 October 1872]; he married Frances HAMILTON; she was aged 57 in the 1851 Census, born Ireland; they had issue:

 a.
-Sinclair HOLDEN, born in Ireland about 1821; went to Canada with his parents; at Markham, Ontario, 1851 Census, aged 30, Farmer, with wife and two children; at Markham, 1861 Census, aged 40, with wife, six children, and his widowered father; Sinclair died at Walters Falls, Grey County, Ontario, in April 1904, aged 80, born Ireland, a Methodist; he married at Markham, on 12 November 1844, Magdalena (Leny) CLENDINNING (witnessed by William HOLDEN); she was born in Canada; she died at Markham on 11 January 1863, aged 42.
+Sinclair HOLDEN, born in Ireland about 1821; went to Canada with his parents; at Markham, Ontario, 1851 Census, aged 30, Farmer, with wife and two children; at Markham, 1861 Census, aged 40, with wife, six children, and his widowered father; Sinclair died at Walters Falls, Grey County, Ontario, in April 1904, aged 80, born in Ireland, a Methodist; he was married at Markham, on 12 November 1844, to Magdalena (Leny) CLENDINNING (witnessed by William HOLDEN); she was born in Canada; she died at Markham on 11 January 1863, aged 42.

 b.
 William Thomas HOLDEN, born in Ireland about 1825; went to Canada with his parents; witnessed his brother Sinclair’s marriage in 1844.